thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 v1/devices/me/attributes
 ```

-Once shared attribute will be changed by one of the server-side components (REST API or custom plugins)
-client will receive following update:
+Once shared attribute will be changed by one of the server-side components (REST API or custom plugins) the client will receive the following update:

 ```json
 {"key1":"value1"}